nmndeep/Robust-Segmentation/README.md

 The attacks are run sequentially and then:

-1. For `aACC` image-wise worst case over the attacks is taken.
+1. For `aACC`, image-wise worst case over the attacks is taken.

 2. For `mIoU`, the worst case is computed by updating the running-mIoU image/attack-wise.